Add the Web Payments SDK to the Web Client

 You need your Sandbox credentials because the quickstart application is configured to send requests to the Square Sandbox instead of your production Square account.

-1. Open the Developer Dashboard and click the plus symbol under Applications to create a new application.
+1. Open the Developer Console and click the plus symbol under Applications to create a new application.

 2. Open the application, and then choose Credentials in the left pane.

-3. At the top of the page, set the Developer Dashboard mode to Sandbox to get a Sandbox application ID.
+3. At the top of the page, set the Developer Console mode to Sandbox to get a Sandbox application ID.

 4. Copy the Sandbox Application ID and Sandbox Access Token.